Finding Practice Management Software that Fits

 Training and learning resources

 Your software vendor should offer a variety of training and learning resources.
 They likely won’t all be free (though there should be free training options), but training is an investment that will pay off in productivity, efficiency, and reduced errors, allowing you and your staff to focus on your top priority: patient care.
-The Open Dental User Manual is completely online, our YouTube channel is chock full of great training videos, there’s a blog with tips & tricks and software release highlights, and we have active online communities and forums you can participate in – just use the tools that fit you best!
+The Open Dental User Manual is completely online, our YouTube channel is chock full of great training videos, you’ve found our blog with tips & tricks and software release highlights, and we have active online communities and forums you can participate in – just use the tools that fit you best!